browserengineering/book/book/invalidation.md

 Protecting widths
 =================

-Another field that Line wrapping depends on is `width`.
+Another field that line wrapping depends on is `width`.
 Let's convert that to a `ProtectedField`, using the new `read` method along the way.
 Like `zoom`, `width` is initially set in `DocumentLayout`: